emissary-ingress/emissary/docs/topics/install/help/dns-name-post.md

 ## What's next?

-This is likely an intermittent failure of the service.
+This is likely an intermittent failure of the EdgeStack.me service.
+Sorry about that!

 Please try again later.
 Simply run the installer again:

 ```shell
 edgectl install
 ```

-Don't worry: it is safe to run the installer repeatedly on a cluster.
+Don't worry: it is safe to run the installer repeatedly on a Kubernetes cluster.

 If this failure persists, please get in touch on [Slack](http://d6e.co/slack).